IMQS/httpbridge/README.md

 __GCC:__ `gcc -Icpp/flatbuffers/include -std=c++11 cpp/example-backend.cpp cpp/http-bridge.cpp -lstdc++ -o example-backend`
 __Clang:__ `clang -Icpp/flatbuffers/include -std=c++11 cpp/example-backend.cpp cpp/http-bridge.cpp -lstdc++ -o example-backend`

-In order to build your own C++ backend, your need to include the following files into your project.
+In order to build your own C++ backend, you need to include the following files into your project.
 There is no prepackaged "static library" or "shared library".
 Just include these files and you're done.
+However, if you do want to create a static or shared library, nothing stops you doing that.

 * http-bridge.cpp
 * http-bridge.h